Ro5-ai/hydrascreen/README.md

 [![Tests](https://github.com/Ro5-ai/hydrascreen/actions/workflows/run_tests.yml/badge.svg)](https://github.com/Ro5-ai/hydrascreen/actions/workflows/run_tests.yml)
 # Hydrascreen

 This codebase provides functionality for making predictions using the HydraScreen API.
-It allows users to upload protein and ligand files, perform predictions, and retrieve the predicted affinity and pose score (probability) for each prediction.
+It allows users to upload protein and ligand files, perform predictions, and retrieve the predicted affinity and pose confidence for each prediction.
 The GUI tool with the same functionality can be found here: [HydraScreen GUI](https://hydrascreen.ro5.ai/).

 ## Installation